techspence/techspence.github.io/_securityawareness/2020-04-13-Dos-and-Donts-Scam-Prevention-Tips.md

 - [FTC - Report Identity Theft and Get a Recovery Plan website](https://www.identitytheft.gov/)

 - [FTC Get a Free Credit Report website](https://www.consumer.ftc.gov/articles/0155-free-credit-reports)

+### We are all in this together
+If I can help answer any questions you have related to any IT or Security topic, please feel free to tweet me @techspence or connect with me on LinkedIn.
+I'm happy to answer your questions and who knows, maybe it would turn into a good blog post we can share with a larger audience.